ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 wait  #qunit-banner.qunit-pass
 ```

-* The UI looks the same as before
+Let's check our UI as well to make sure that we didn't break anything during this refactor...

 ```run:screenshot width=1024 retina=true filename=homepage-with-rentals-component.png alt="The homepage looks exactly the same as before!"
 visit http://localhost:4200/
 wait  .rentals input
 ```

-## Add <Input>
+Awesome, it looks exactly the same!

-* Now that we have a component, we can wire up the search box.
+## Using Ember's <Input>

-* First, we will add a component class to store our state:
+Now that we have our component all set up, we can finally wire up our search box and store our search query!
+First things first: let's create a component class to store our query state.

 ```run:file:create lang=js cwd=super-rentals filename=app/components/rentals.js
 import Component from '@glimmer/component';